KB Tirana

-KB Tirana are an Albanian professional basketball team based in Tiranë, which is the basketball branch of SK Tirana.
-They compete in the Albanian Basketball League, Liga Unike and the Balkan International Basketball League.
+KB Tirana are an Albanian professional basketball team based in Tirana, which is the basketball branch of SK Tirana.
+They compete in the Albanian Basketball Superleague and in the Liga Unike.
 The club plays its home domestic games at the Farie Hoti Sports Palace, and they play their international games at the Asllan Rusi Sports Palace.

-Tirana are one of the two most successful teams in the history of Albanian basketball (men), having won the Albanian League 20 times, the Albanian Cup 19 times and the Albanian Supercups 8 times.
-They have won a total of 47 trophies, and only BC Partizani Tirana have won more in Albania with 48.
+Tirana are one of the two most successful teams in the history of Albanian basketball (men), having won the Albanian League 21 times, the Albanian Cup a record of 20 times and the Albanian Supercups a record of 9 times.
+They have won a total of 50 trophies, which is the most in the country.

 History

-Early years (1920–43)
+Early years (1920–1943)

 On 15 August 1920, shortly after Tirana became the capital city of Albania, patriot and football enthusiast Palokë Nika, who had already formed Vllaznia Shkodër built and trained a new team in Tirana, with A. Erebara, P. Jakova, A. Hoxha, Anastas Koja, P. Berisha, Avni Zajmi, H. Fortuzi, B. Pazari, L. Berisha, S. Frasheri, H. Alizoti, A. Gjitomi, and V. Fekeci.
 The name of the team was Gjurmuesit Republikanë, which a few months later was changed into Agimi Sports Association.
 The name Agimi (in English: Dawn), was taken from the building in the centre of Tirana near to where they would hold meetings.
 In 1925 the association's governing council was elected and its members were Avni Zajmi, Selman Stërmasi, B. Toptani, Irfan Gjinali and Anastas Koja.
 On 16 August 1927, which was the seventh anniversary of the formation of the Agimi Sports Association, the club's name changed into Sportklub Tirana, which would be commonly referred to as SK Tirana.
 On that day the president of the club was Teki Selenica.
 Although SK Tirana's early history was dominated by its emphasis on its football department, basketball was experiencing a rise in popularity in Albania at the time and basketball clubs across the country were being set up and friendly games were occasionally being played between clubs from different cities.

-Early history and trophies (1944–72)
+Early history and trophies (1944–1972)

 After the end of World War II and the liberation of Albania in 1944 Albania fell in the hands of the socialist dictator Enver Hoxha, and soon after sport in the country became organised, with national teams and domestic competitions being set up by the communist regime, and this happened with basketball in 1946.
 In early March 1946 at the Nacional movie theatre in Tirana, the ruling Communist Politburo had instructed the club to change its name to 17 Nëntori in honour of the Liberation of Tirana which took place on 17 November 1944 and later that year 17 Nëntori became a founding member of the Albanian Basketball League and they won the inaugural National Championship that took place in 1946.
 They failed to retain the title the following season as local rivals Partizani won the National Championship, but 17 Nëntori were to win 3 consecutive titles between 1948 and 1950.